 - (1) Water level detector means a system comprising sensors and indication devices that detect and warn of water ingress in cargo holds and other spaces as required in Ch 3, 1403.
-1 and 3 of the Rule. - (2) Sensor means a unit fitted at the location being monitored that activates a signal to identify the presence of water at the location in Ch 3, 1403.
-1 and 3 of the Rule - (3) Pre-alarm level means the lower level(0.5 m, single hold cargo ships : not less than 0.3 m) at which the sensor(s) in the cargo hold space will operate. - (4) Main alarm level means the higher level(0.15D and above, however not exceed the maximum 2 m, single hold cargo ships : not more than 0.15D) at which the sensor(s) in the cargo hold space will operate or the sole level in spaces other than cargo holds - (5) Overriding device means a device to make keeping the current function of an equipment, though a set alarm signal in it would be taken place. - (6) Visual indication means indication by activation of a light or other device that is visible to the human eye in all levels of light or dark at the location where it is situated. - (7) Audible indication means an audible signal that is detectable at the location where it is signalled.
-(8) Depth of ship means the distance from bottom of cargo hold to batch coaming.
-(See Fig. 1) - (8) Depth of ship means the distance from bottom of cargo hold to hatch coaming.
+1 and 3 of - (2) Sensor means a unit fitted at the location being monitored that activates a signal to identify the presence of water at the location in Ch 3, 1403.
+1 and 3 of the Rule - (3) Pre-alarm level means the lower level(0.5 m, single hold cargo ships: not less than 0.3 m) at which the sensor(s) in the cargo hold space will operate. - (4) Main alarm level means the higher level(0.15D and above, however not exceed the maximum 2 m, single hold cargo ships: not more than 0.15D) at which the sensor(s) in the cargo hold space will operate or the sole level in spaces other than cargo holds - (5) Overriding device means a device to make keeping the current function of an equipment, though a set alarm signal in it would be taken place. - (6) Visual indication means indication by activation of a light or other device that is visible to the human eve in all levels of light or dark at the location where it is situated. - (7) Audible indication means an audible signal that is detectable at the location where it is signalled. - (8) Depth of ship means the distance from bottom of cargo hold to hatch coaming.
 (See Fig 1)